 4G LTE Device to Device, D2D

-- 4G LTE Advanced device to device, D2D communications for high data rate local communications and machine to machine, M2M links.
+- 4G LTE Advanced device to device, D2D communication for high data rate local direct communications using LTE devices.

 One of the schemes that is being researched and considered for 4G LTE Advanced is the concept of Device to Device communications.